 The new Pinney Library will be located in Ruedebusch Development & Construction’s Royster Corners, a mixed-use development four blocks east of its current location.
 It will become the heart of the east side in the same way that Sequoya Library serves the west side.
 The foundation wants tomorrow’s Pinney to meet the needs of industrious east siders who have a voracious appetite for lifelong learning, creativity and the sharing of knowledge.

-Madison Public Library Foundation launched The Capital Campaign for a New Pinney Library on Giving Tuesday in 2015 with a Kickoff Party at the Harmony Bar & Grill.
+Madison Public Library Foundation launched The Capital Campaign for a New Pinney Library on Giving Tuesday in 2015 with a kickoff party at the Harmony Bar & Grill.
 Giving Tuesday is the charitable counterpart to Black Friday and Cyber Monday, with giving in place of shopping.
-The foundation raised $15,000 at that party, which was doubled thanks to a 2-to-1 match coming from a $75,000 challenge grant put forth by Lau and Bea Christensen, Madison Gas & Electric Foundation, and an anonymous donor.
-More than $10,000 was raised at the 2016 Give Back on Giving Tuesday event, and there is another event at the Harmony planned for Giving Tuesday in 2017.
+The foundation raised $15,000 at that party, which was doubled thanks to a $75,000 challenge grant from Lau and Bea Christensen, Madison Gas & Electric Foundation, and an anonymous donor.
+More than $10,000 was raised at the 2016 Give Back on Giving Tuesday event, $10,000 in 2017 and nearly $50,000 in 2018, thanks to a $25,000 challenge gift from Phil & Rhonda Plourd.

-The foundation aims to raise $1.5 million in private funds for the $10.2 million project.
-As with previous library capital projects, any funds raised in excess of the goal will be used to seed a permanent endowment for Pinney.
+The foundation aims to raise $1.6 million in private funds for the $10.2 million project.
+Capital expenses will consume $1.2 million of that total, with an additional $400,000 earmarked for program costs and the library's endowment.
+As with previous library capital projects, any funds raised in excess of the goal will go into the endowment fund.

 Why Do We Need a New Library?